abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2020-06-02-parallel-connected-components.md

 You apply this method recursively on the contracted graph and in each step the number of vertices will be reduced by a factor of at least 1/2.

+Refer [here][sb] for more details on Random and Deterministic Hooking.

 ## Opportunistic Pointer Jumping
 This method is based on *"Connected-Components algorithms for Mesh-Connected Parallel Computers Goddard, Kumar and Prins"*.